ansys/grantami-bomanalytics/doc/source/api/query_type_differences.rst

 Queries that accept record references as inputs, such as :class:`~PartComplianceQuery`, allow the input records to be defined via different record identifiers.

-The corresponding item in the query result is identified by the same identifier than the one used in the request.
+The corresponding item in the query result is identified by the same identifier as the one used in the request.

 For example, parts added to the query with :meth:`~.PartComplianceQuery.with_part_numbers` are